 Forgiveness is usually more of a process than we are willing to admit.
 If there’s still work to do, that’s OK!
 Now you know that you need to continue the process of forgiving to create a lighter, more expansive you.

-To help you learn to forgive, you can also contact Vickie Champion for a discovery coaching and consulting session to overcome your guilt.
+To help you learn to forgive, you can also contact Vickie Champion for an initial coaching and consulting session at a discounted price.

 This self-study program helps you change the mindset you have about yourself to be able to finally feel worthy.
 For more details.

 Also check out the Quiz, How Worthy Do You Feel?